General terms and conditions

 (02) All prices are net prices that do not include the statutory value-added tax.

 (03) If these General Terms and Conditions are void in whole or parts, the effectiveness of the remainder shall be unaffected.
 The contractual parties are to replace by common accord the ineffective provision by another provision which, under consideration of the interests of both parties, suitably fulfils the desired economic purpose.
 The same applies to the filling of loopholes, which may arise.

-(04) The district court for Rohrbach/Ilm is the exclusive place of jurisdiction for all disputes arising from or in connection with this contract is Pfaffenhofen a.d.
-Ilm, provided that the Customer is a business person, a legal entity under public law or a special fund under public law.
+(04) The district court for Rohrbach/Ilm is the exclusive place of jurisdiction for all conflicts arising from and in connection with this contract, provided that the customer is a business person, a legal entity under public law or a special fund under public law.

 (05) This contract shall be governed exclusively by German law.
 The provisions of the CISG (United Nations Convention on Contracts for the International Sale of Goods) shall not apply.